 After raising $1 million from family, friends and other investors, the pair launched the company in 1998.
 Google has since become the world's most popular search engine, receiving an average of 5.9 billion searches per day in 2013.
 Headquartered in the heart of California's Silicon Valley, Google held its initial public offering in August 2004, making Page and Brin billionaires.

 In 2006, Google purchased the most popular website for user-submitted streaming videos, YouTube, for $1.65 billion in stock.

 In September 2013, Page was ranked No. 13 on the "Forbes 400" list of the richest people in America.
 That October, he was ranked No. 17 on Forbes' 2013 "Most Powerful People" list.
-Now serving as Google's CEO, Page continues to share responsibility for the company's day-to-day operations with Brin, who now serves as director of special projects for Google, and Eric Schmidt, the company's executive chairman.
+As Google's CEO, Page shared responsibility for the company's day-to-day operations with Brin, who served as director of special projects for Google, and Eric Schmidt, the company's executive chairman.

 On August 10, 2015, Page and Brin announced the creation of a new parent company called Alphabet to oversee Google and other subsidiaries.
 Page and Brin were set to serve as the new company's CEO and president, respectively, with Sundar Pichai stepping in as Google's top executive.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!